Jorge Alves (ice hockey)

 Jorge Alves (pronounced George Ahlves; born January 30, 1979) is an American equipment manager for the Carolina Hurricanes of the National Hockey League (NHL).
-He is best known for playing goaltender for the Hurricanes at the very end of one game during the 2016–17 season.
-With a total career playing time of 7.6 seconds, Alves' career is the shortest in NHL history.
+He is best known for playing goaltender for the Hurricanes at the very end of one game during the 2016–17 season, only playing for 7.6 seconds.

 Early life

 Alves was born in Stoughton, Massachusetts, a twin brother in a Portuguese-American family.
 He began playing ice hockey at 14 or 15 years old, not having been able to afford it previously.
 He graduated from Stoughton High School where he played goaltender on the school's hockey team.

 He served in the United States Marine Corps from 1997 to 2001.
 While he was in boot camp, his parents withheld offer letters from junior and college hockey teams, fearing that he would regret his decision to enlist.
 Alves then attended North Carolina State University, where he was the Wolfpack club's starting goaltender.